Simbotics/Scouting-Platform-Mobile/README.md

 ## Getting Started

-To get started with this app, follow these steps:
+To get started with this app and run it, follow these steps:

 1. Install Flutter and Dart on your machine
 2. Clone this repository using `git clone https://github.com/Simbotics/2023-Scouting-Platform.git`
 3. Run `flutter pub get` to install dependencies
 4. Run the app using `flutter run` command

+To build the app, follow these steps:

+1. Install Flutter and Dart on your machine
+2. Clone this repository using `git clone https://github.com/Simbotics/2023-Scouting-Platform.git`
+3. Run `flutter pub get` to install dependencies
+4. Run the build process by using `flutter build apk --target-platform android-arm --profile`

 ## Documentation